luandseth/sushi-loujo-react/README.md

-# Getting Started with Create React App
+# Sushi Loujo E-commerce with React & Firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a course project of Coderhouse React.js.

 ## Available Scripts